 Palestinian mayor in West Bank brushes off his violent past

-In this Monday, June 5, 2017 photo, the Mayor of Hebron Tayseer Abu Sneineh talks to people who have requests for help, inside a mosque in the West Bank city of Hebron.
 For Palestinians, the new mayor of Hebron is a hero who they hope will improve their city.
+But to Israelis, the new leader of the divided West Bank city is an unrepentant murderer.

 Comments